-On May 17, 2020, heavy rain began pouring central Michigan and, after two days, it provoked significant flooding in Midland County.
+On May 17, 2020, heavy rain began pouring over central Michigan and, after two days, it provoked significant flooding in Midland County.
 Local media reported that rushing waters downed trees and damaged roadways, homes and businesses, including damage to the City of Midland.
 The accumulating rainfall also led to catastrophic dam failures that swelled rivers and streams and inundated several nearby communities.
 The governor ordered more than 10,000 residents of Edenville and Sanford to evacuate.

 The National Weather Service reported record rainfall where more than 4 inches (10 centimeters) fell across parts of Midland in 48 hours.
 The Edenville Dam then collapsed on the evening of May 19, sending floodwaters south across the landscape.
 About an hour later, water spilled over the Sanford Dam and further flooded the Tittabawassee River and the surrounding area.